hulk66/timeline/README.md

 * Rating of Photos via the usual Rating stars either by clicking the rating while hovering over a photo or selecting a photo via cursor left/right and use the 0-5 keys (filtering for the so rated photos will follow)
 * Option to change the preview size to accommodate more or less on the photo wall

+### New (0.8)
+* Selection of Multiple Photos at one by Shift-Click
+* Albums can be created (and deleted)
+* New Albums Overview
+* Photos can be removed from the Catalog
+* New Search View.
+Photos can be searched by Date Range, Rating, Camera Make, Country, City, People

 ### General View
 <img src="assets/start_view.jpg" width="400"/>